Clarifai/docs/docs/api-guide/search/rank.md

 ## Search by Text Similarity

-You can use texts to search through your collection.
-The API will return ranked results based on how similar the results are to the text you provided in your query.
+You can use texts to search through your collection of text.
+The text-to-text search will return ranked results based on how similar the results are to the text you provided in your query.

 :::tip